All Episodes

 It can't be done the way it's currently designed.

-The technology does not exist, the batteries aren't there.
+The batteries aren't there.

-So we're we will be ceding the control of the energy supply of the planet to countries that we can't trust, and they can't even do it for several decades.
+So we will be ceding the control of the energy supply of the planet to countries that we can't trust, and they can't even do it for several decades.

 So forget about spending money on investing.